algofairness/BlackBoxAuditing/README.md

 2. Install python-matplotlib if you do not already have it (`sudo apt-get install python-matplotlib`).
 3. Install BlackBoxAuditing (`pip install BlackBoxAuditing`)

 Many of the ModelVisitors rely on [Weka](http://www.cs.waikato.ac.nz/ml/weka/).
 Similarly, we use [TensorFlow](https://www.tensorflow.org/) for network-based machine learning.
 Any Python libraries that need to be installed are included in the `requirements.txt` file.
+Weka and Tensorflow should be downloaded during installation, but here's the download links just in case.

 - Weka 3.6.13 [download](http://www.cs.waikato.ac.nz/ml/weka/downloading.html)
 - TensorFlow [download](https://www.tensorflow.org/versions/master/get_started/os_setup.html) (original experiments run with version 0.6.0)